Online application to clear native vegetation for a new dwelling or building

 The NVC will assess the level of risk to biodiversity associated with your clearance proposal.

 ‘Low risk’ activity (Level 1 of the Risk Assessment)

-Your proposed clearance will be considered low risk if it is for 500m2 or less of vegetation, or 5 or fewer scattered trees.
-Although in the pastoral areas of the state (i.e. NRM Regions South Australian Arid Lands and Alinytjara), the vegetation proposed to be cleared can be up to 3 hectares.
+Your proposed clearance will be considered low risk if it is for 500m2 or less of vegetation, or 5 or fewer scattered trees with a trunk circumference less than 50cm at 1 metre above the ground.
+Although in the pastoral areas of the state (i.e. Landscape Regions South Australia Arid Lands and Alinytjara Wilurara), the vegetation proposed to be cleared can be up to 3 hectares.

 You will need to provide the following to the NVC: